timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 If the resource holder chooses to operate their CA in a self-hosted fashion, the holder must also decide how they make their RPKI material available to the
-public: the holder can either deploy and operate their own publication engine and associated rsync and RRDP infrastructures (referred to as a "self-hosted repository") or make use a third-party operated publication service (e.g., operated by a RIR).
+public: the holder can either deploy and operate their own Publication Engine and associated rsync and RRDP infrastructures (referred to as a "self-hosted repository") or make use a third-party operated publication service (e.g., operated by a RIR).